 Energy Regulatory Office (ERO) is an independent agency established by the Parliament of the Republic of Kosovo in accordance with Articles 119.5 and 142 of the Constitution of the Republic of Kosovo.
 The powers, duties and functions of ERO are defined in the Law on Energy Regulator Nr.
 03 / L-185, including: establishment and placement of an efficient, transparent and non-discriminatory energy market; determination of terms and conditions for the granting of licenses for carrying out activities in the field of energy; determination of terms and conditions for the granting of authorizations for the construction of new capacities; monitoring and carefulness to improve the security of energy supply; setting reasonable criteria and requirements for energy activities based on tariff methodology; monitoring and preventing the creation of dominant position and anti-competitive practices by energy companies, as well as the resolution of complaints and disputes in the energy sector.

 Regulatory activities have a significant impact on end users.
-In general this is not just about tariffs / prices when the customer directly or almost immediately experiencing the impact of regulatory decisions but also the development of procedures regarding the handling of complaints and other issues of interest to consumers, and which they are only effective when consumers are aware of them.
+In general this is not just about tariffs / prices when the customer directly or almost immediately experience the impact of regulatory decisions but also the development of procedures regarding the handling of complaints and other issues of interest to consumers, and which are only effective when consumers are aware of them.
 As an independent body, ERO may issue rules to guarantee fair competition and information to consumers concerning their rights, current legislation, a new contract and the procedures for resolving complaints and disputes.
 For this purpose the Energy Regulatory Office in 2006 approved the Rule on General Conditions of Electricity Supply and Rules on Procedure for Dispute Settlement in the Energy Sector, rules and other procedures that aim to determine the rights and obligations of licensees and consumers.

 ERO in its organizational structure has created the Consumer Protection Department, which main activities is monitoring the implementation of rules and procedures that govern the quality of services provided by energy companies as well as consumer protection.